arosecra/brooke/README.md

 - ui:
 	- change settings to add individual items, not groups
-		- can store as we go
+		- can store as we go - stream to storage
 		- may show android error?
 		- change how series are setup - childs refer to parent, not get included in parent